 There is a required textbook for this class.
-You can buy the ebook or the hard copy, either is fine for this course.
+You can purchase the hard copy or electronic version.
+You may also get the first or second edition, as they are ultimately the same.

-Exploring Physical Geography (1st edition).
+Exploring Physical Geography (2nd edition).
 Stephen Reynolds, Robert V. Rohli, Julia Johnson, Peter Waylen, Mark Andrew Francek.
 New York, NY: McGraw-Hill, 2014.